AdobeDocs/campaign-classic.en/help/workflow/using/sending-a-report-to-a-list.md

 The main implementation steps for this use case are:

-* Creating a list of recipients who will receive the delivery (refer to: [Step 1: Creating the recipient list](#step-1--creating-the-recipient-list)).
+* Creating a list of recipients who will receive the delivery (refer to: [Step 1: Create the recipient list](#step-1--creating-the-recipient-list)).
-* Creating a delivery template that will let you generate a new delivery each time the workflow is executed (refer to: [Step 2: Creating the delivery template](#step-2--creating-the-delivery-template)).
+* Creating a delivery template that will let you generate a new delivery each time the workflow is executed (refer to: [Step 2: Create the delivery template](#step-2--creating-the-delivery-template)).
-* Creating a workflow that will let you generate the report in PDF format and send it to the list of recipients (refer to: [Step 3: Creating the workflow](#step-3--creating-the-workflow)).
+* Creating a workflow that will let you generate the report in PDF format and send it to the list of recipients (refer to: [Step 3: Create the workflow](#step-3--creating-the-workflow)).

-## Step 1: Creating the recipient list {#step-1--creating-the-recipient-list}
+## Step 1: Create the recipient list {#step-1--creating-the-recipient-list}

 Go to the **[!UICONTROL Profiles and targets]** universe, click the **[!UICONTROL Lists]** link, then the **[!UICONTROL Create]** button.
 Select **[!UICONTROL New list]** and create a new recipient list for the report to be sent to.